SECR L class: Numbering

 The Beyer Peacock locomotives were numbered were 760-771, and those from Borsig 772-781.
 All passed to the Southern Railway (SR) in 1923, and initially an "A" prefix was added to the SECR numbers; later the engines were renumbered 1760-1781.
 All passed to British Railways (BR) in 1948 and BR numbered them 31760-31781.
+The BR power classification, introduced in January 1949, was initially 2P, but this was revised to 3P in October 1953.

 Operational details

 The locomotives were used on express trains on the South Eastern main lines from London to Dover, Ramsgate, and Hastings.
 They remained on these duties until the mid-1920s when they were gradually replaced on the heavier trains by the newer SR L1 class, and in the 1930s by the "King Arthur" and "Schools" classes.
 By this time improvements had been made to the LCDR main line to Dover and Ramsgate and so they continued to be used on these services until after the Second World War and the Nationalisation of British Railways in 1948.
 However, the transfer of Bulleid "Light Pacifics" to these services in the early 1950s made the class largely redundant.
 Some were transferred to Eastleigh and Brighton to replace worn out locomotives on cross-country services, but withdrawal began in 1956.
 The final locomotive was withdrawn in December 1961.
 None have been preserved.